A 27-year-old nerd who loves writing, history and just learning as much as possible about the world around him.

 Theorists of Infinite Timelines

 Future War Cult.
-At face value, it's an odd combination of nouns to slap together, and their secrecy as to what they do behind the scenes doesn't help if at all.
+At face value, it's an odd combination of nouns to slap together, and their secrecy as to what they do behind the scenes doesn't help much, if at all.
 Compared to Dead Orbit, who is ready to jump over legal and moral lines for the sake of humanity, Future War Cult sees that there's no escaping the Darkness.
 Or at least that's what they claim.
 Naturally, a cult by definition is a secretive organization that does things that are deemed questionable, or at the very least "odd."
 But, being the anomaly that FWC is, the fact that their actions have time and again proven to be the for the overall benefit of the City and its people is rather astounding in hindsight.

 One of the few times that sentence can be uttered.